CEPH-Accredited. Committed to Equity and Social Justice.

-Applicants admitted to the October cohort will be considered for scholarship awards of up to $20,000.
+Applicants admitted to the upcoming cohort will be considered for scholarship awards of up to $20,000.

 Accredited by the Council on Education for Public Health

 The Master of Public Health program at Simmons University is accredited by the Council on Education for Public Health (CEPH).
 CEPH assures quality in public health education to promote excellence in practice, research, and service in the field.
 Our on-campus public health bachelor’s degree programs (BA and BS) and our joint degree program that combines the on-campus BA in Public Health with our online MPH program are also accredited.

 Public Health Curriculum

 The MPH@Simmons curriculum explores the core areas of public health: epidemiology, biostatistics, health policy and health services, environmental health, and social and behavioral health – while exploring the structural determinants of health inequities.